victorfmartins/fdf/README.md

 ### 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.

 ---